 How does that leave the BJP (in itself a complicated call, it seems too much to prognosticate on the NDA overall) in 2014 battle stakes?
 I would venture to say that they have a lot of work cut out.
 Their fixation with the leadership question is almost reminiscent of the erstwhile Janata party; as if the electoral contest was in the bag and this was the only issue left to be solved for.

-Coming back to Karnataka, for the Congress's sake (and mine, given clear infrastructure gaps in namma Bengaluru itself, among other things), I hope the new Karnataka regime does enough on the ground to consolidate the vote ahead of the Lok Sabha elections.
-As things stand, 2014 remains a tough call.
+Coming back to Karnataka, for the Congress, the new Karnataka regime has its task cut out.
+It must do enough on the ground to consolidate the vote ahead of LS elections next year.
+Fact is that 2014 remains a tough call.
 Can the UPA get its governance mechanism back enough to perform a hat-trick?
 Shall the BJP and-or NDA get its house in order, politically as well electorally, to get third time lucky?
 Or will the nation be unfortunately subject to a post-poll ragtag Third Front led coalition as most pundits currently postulate?

 Lets keep watching...